Pagani Zonda R

 The Pagani Zonda R is a track day car developed and manufactured by Italian sports car manufacturer Pagani.
 It debuted at the 2007 Geneva Motor Show, using the 6.0-litre GT 112 engine sourced from the racing version of the Mercedes-Benz CLK-GTR.
 The Zonda R's competition lies with track-based cars, such as the Ferrari FXX and Maserati MC12 Corse rather than the original Zonda's road competitors as it is not road-legal.

 Despite sharing much of the Zonda's shape, the R is almost entirely new, sharing only 10% of the Zonda F's components.
 It has been obliquely suggested by Horacio Pagani that this car is a testbed chassis for certain components of the Zonda's replacement, the Huayra (in the same vein as the Ferrari 288 GTO Evoluzione and the successive F40) and that the Zonda R accurately reflects some of the Huayra's features.
 Only 15 Zonda Rs were produced along with an additional 5 Zonda Revolución cars and the Zonda R prototype.

 Specifications

 Chassis

 The central carbon chassis incorporates a roll cage and a rubber racing fuel cell with 4 fuel pumps and quick refuel filler cap, similar to GT race cars.
 The wheelbase has been increased by 47 mm to increase stability.
 The front and rear subframes are brand-new, built to accommodate new suspension geometry, and produced in Avional.
-The slick-shod wheels are new forged-magnesium center-lock models, which in conjunction with on-board pneumatic airjacks allow rapid change of the entire wheel assemblies.
+The slick-shod wheels are new forged-magnesium centerlock models, which in conjunction with on-board pneumatic airjacks allow rapid change of the entire wheel assemblies.

 The car senses, displays and logs information about the amount of down-force that is generated at each wheel at all times.
 It is thought that this system will enable owners to adjust set-up according to track conditions and to improve their cornering technique.